-6) Gastrono-me, St Johns Street
+6) Gastrono-me, Abbeygate Street

 7) The One Bull, Angel Hill

 Best described as a dining pub, The One Bull’s food is of restaurant quality and will stand up next to the best the town has to offer.
 After recovering from a fire in the autumn of 2017, the town has one of its most popular eateries back.

 Dishes are inspired by traditional pub grub but the use of locally-sourced ingredients elevates it well beyond expectations.
 Before being seated in the relaxed restaurant area, take a perch on the sofa and soak in the usual pub feel while enjoying a pint of craft beer brewed just down the road.